Sgipiwch i’r prif gynnwys

 Rhagolwg

-For those considering Philosophy, Ethics and Religion, or Politics, Joshua’s teaching offers an education that is both intellectually stimulating and practically useful.
-Whether exploring the dilemmas of freedom and morality, the practice of global religions, or the power of political ideas, students are continually encouraged to ask difficult questions, make connections and imagine new possibilities for the future.
+For those studying Political Philosophy and Ethics, Joshua’s teaching offers an education that is intellectually exciting, politically engaged and deeply relevant to contemporary life.
+Whether exploring existential freedom, the values behind political ideologies, the moral dilemmas of public life, or the insights of Western and Asian ethical traditions, students are continually encouraged to ask difficult questions, make meaningful connections and imagine new possibilities for the future.

 Gwybodaeth Cyswllt